Templeton Emerging Markets Income Fund ("TEI" or the "Fund") Announces Notification of Sources of Distributions

 The Board may amend the terms of the Plan or terminate the Plan at any time without prior notice to the Fund's shareholders.
 The amendment or termination of the Plan could have an adverse effect on the market price of the Fund's common shares.
 The Plan will be subject to the periodic review by the Board, including a yearly review of the annual minimum fixed rate to determine if an adjustment should be made.

-For further information on Templeton Emerging Markets Income Fund, please visit our web site at: www.franklintempleton.com
+For further information on Templeton Global Income Fund, please visit our web site at: www.franklintempleton.com

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.